vitaliset/vitaliset.github.io/about.md

 <p><div align="justify">In this blog, you will find technical discussions that I use to refer to myself (those who have worked with me know that at least once a week there will be an "I wrote about this on my blog").
 In addition to more introductory topics, there are also some original discussions on small creative attempts I have made.</div></p>

-<p><div align="justify">I currently work as a Staff Data Scientist in the DataLab at Serasa Experian.
-Previously, I worked at Itaú Unibanco.
+<p><div align="justify">I currently work as a Software Engineer at Google.
+Previously, I worked at Itaú Unibanco and at Serasa Experian.
 To learn more about my professional and academic experiences, you can check my <a href="https://github.com/vitaliset/vitaliset.github.io/blob/master/carlo_bach_ufabc.pdf">undergraduation transcript</a>, my <a href="https://github.com/vitaliset/vitaliset.github.io/blob/master/carlo_cv.pdf">resume</a>, and my profile on <a href="https://www.linkedin.com/in/carlo-lemos">LinkedIn</a>.</div></p>

 <p><div align="justify"><b>About the website look</b>: The older illustrations on the blog are works by the talented <a href="https://www.instagram.com/lucasalamoart/">Lucas Álamo</a>.
 The layout is an adaptation of the <a href="https://janczizikow.github.io/sleek/">Sleek</a> theme.</div></p>